ming2k/typio/docs/user/usage.md

 change, so richer shells and widgets can react without relying on tray icon changes alone.

-For the full interface specification, see the
-[D-Bus Interface Reference](../reference/dbus-interface.md).
+The list above is intentionally abbreviated to the most commonly useful entry points.
+For the full interface specification, see the [D-Bus Interface Reference](../reference/dbus-interface.md).

 ## `typio-client`